hassanimohammadreza/hassanimohammadreza/README.md

 ---

 ## ✦ What I do
-- Design-driven front-end development
+- Designing user interfaces and delivering them through to final implementation
-- Translating UI/UX concepts into clean, maintainable code
+- Translating UI designs into clean, production-ready code for real-world websites
-- Creating smooth, meaningful interactions and animations
+- Creating professional, high-quality motion graphics
 - Bridging the gap between **design and development**

 ---